GOSTAK INDEX

 con600.jpg

-Leslie Flood at head of table (Bob Monkhouse and Denis Goodwin - guests between Sam Youd/John Christopher and Ken Chapman.)
+Leslie Flood at head of table (Bob Monkhouse and Denis Goodwin - guests between Sam Youd/John Christopher and Ken Chapman, standing at left.)

 aldis1200.jpg

-Fantasy Center, Sicilian Avenue, London, 1952.
+Fantasy Center, Sicilian Avenue, London, 1957.
 Brian Aldiss at left.
+Identification of the two women would be much appreciated.

 flood.jpg